Outline

 Functions of the Media Team

-of the areas that are needed includes:
+A few of the areas that are needed includes:

 1. Sound System – Accommodating any sound needs (microphones, speakers, instrument, etc.)